Skip to main content Skip to search Skip to main navigation

-Brewer's yeast in feeding - On the way in the jungle of declaration of supplementary feed
+Brewer's yeast in feeding – on the way in the jungle of declaration of supplementary feed

 Brewer's yeast has been one of the most popular feed supplements for horses for many years.
 Thanks to its valuable and diverse ingredients as well as a high content of vitamins, minerals and amino acids, it can be used in a variety of ways.